 Revolving Loan Fund (RLF) Grants

-Revolving loan fund (RLF) grants provide funding for a grant recipient to capitalize a revolving loan fund and to provide subgrants to carry out cleanup activities at brownfield sites.
-Through these grants, EPA seeks to strengthen the marketplace and encourage stakeholders to leverage the resources needed to clean up and redevelop brownfields.
+Revolving Loan Fund grants provide funding for a grant recipient to capitalize a revolving loan fund and to provide subgrants to carry out cleanup activities at Brownfield sites.
+Through these grants, EPA strengthens the marketplace and encourages stakeholders to leverage resources to clean up and redevelop Brownfields.
 When loans are repaid, the loan amount is returned into the fund and re-lent to other borrowers, providing an ongoing source of capital within a community.

 - Unlocking Brownfields Redevelopment: Establishing a Local Revolving Loan Fund Program

 This Brownfields solutions series factsheets provide an overview to those interested in applying for an RLF grant, and information to new RLF grantees on how to establish an RLF program.